Paul Burgess (groundskeeper): Early life

 In 1992, after realising he did not have the ability to make it as a professional footballer, a 14-year-old Burgess explored other avenues of becoming involved with the sport.
 He read an interview with Arsenal F.C.'s head groundsman Steve Braddock, in either Shoot! or Match magazines, which led him to find out if his upcoming work experience stint could be served at his local professional club, Blackpool F.C.

 Burgess attended Montgomery High School in Bispham between 1989 and 1994.
 He then studied a three-year turf management course at Myerscough College in Bilsborrow.

-A Blackpool F.C. fan, Burgess used to sell programmes outside their Bloomfield Road ground on matchdays; over two decades later, on 22 May 2010, he was working on the Estadio Santiago Bernabeu pitch for the Champions League Final while the Seasiders were playing in their Championship play-off final at Wembley.
+A Blackpool fan, Burgess used to sell programmes outside their Bloomfield Road ground on matchdays; over two decades later, on 22 May 2010, he was working on the Estadio Santiago Bernabeu pitch for the Champions League Final while the Seasiders were playing in their Championship play-off final at Wembley.